bhlevca/WebGnomeAPI/help/views/model/locations/Galveston_Bay/1 - background.rst

 Background
 ==================================

-Galveston Bay is broad and very shallow (typically only 6 -12 feet deep), except for dredged channels.
-Winds and tides dominate the circulation in the bay; however, extremes in atmospheric low pressure (such as those associated with a hurricane) can significantly raise sea level, causing extensive flooding and currents that can overcome the tides.
+Galveston Bay is broad and very shallow (typically only 6-12 feet deep), except for dredged channels.
+Winds and tides dominate the circulation in the bay.
+However, meteorological tides (storm surge) can significantly raise or lower sea level, causing extensive flooding and currents that can overcome the tides.
+Even modest storms can affect sea level more than the astronomical tides when there is a persistent onshore or offshore wind.